maazahmedutexas/ut-ece-projects/README.md

 ## 🚀 About Me

 I'm an Electrical and Computer Engineering Honors student at UT Austin focused on **computer architecture and embedded systems**.
 I'm especially interested in low-level hardware/software interaction, firmware, and digital systems.
+I am also interested in data science, statistics, pattern recognition, predictive analytics, and human-machine interaction

 LinkedIn: www.linkedin.com/in/maaz-ahmed-utexas
 Email: maazahmed@utexas.edu